byu-cpe/ComputingBootCamp/docs/_selfpaced/08_tclvivado.md

 * For things that don't require the GUI (like synthesizing), do everything by running "vivado -mode tcl" and just do it from the command line.
 * Experiment with starting and stopping the GUI.

-Finally, a hint: anything you do in the GUI in Vivado (with some exceptions) will put the resulting Tcl command to accomplish that into the Tcl console.
+Finally, a hint: anything you do in the GUI in Vivado (with a few exceptions) will put the resulting Tcl command to accomplish that into the Tcl console log.
 So, one way to learn how to do things is to do them graphically and then look to see what the equivalent Tcl commands to accomplish that are.

 Just remember that you usually are in project mode when you create and work with projects from the GUI.
 And, you are in non-project mode when you create designs solely using Tcl commands.
 And, note that the commands for doing certain tasks in project mode are different for non-project mode.
 So you can only take the above paragraph's hint so far in learning Tcl commands.

 # Task 3: Write Some Additional Tcl Scripts to Learn More

 ## Mini-project 1
-You can prevent what sites Vivado will use when doing 'place_design'.
+You can prevent what sites Vivado will use when doing placement ('place_design').
 If a site has a PROHIBIT property attached to it then Vivado will avoid using it.
 This experiment entails:

 1. Write a Tcl script to attach the PROHIBIT property to every SLICE, BRAM, and DSP site in the chip.
 You can do a "get-sites" call to get all sites.
 Look at what comes back and figure out what names you can filter on  (like SLICE*).
 You then attach the property to each thing returned.
 1. Now, remove the property at specific locations (maybe a rectangle or donut shaped area in the middle or corner of the chip.